FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 Each possible roll result is represented by a symbol (⚰️,🎁,🦄,☢️) and a name (Das Unvermeidliche, Wunsch, Einhorn, Dreifaltigkeit).
 Most common roll results are ⚰️ (Das Unvermeidliche) and 🎁 (Wunsch).
 Have a look at your roll-result overview card.

-Based on the players roll attempt and the prediction made, there is one possible result that leads to adding or removing rocks from the players game stash.
-E.g., in case the roll result was a 🎁 (Wunsch) view that line in your roll-result overview card, then check if the prediction was correct, wrong or passive and add or remove rocks accordingly.
+Based on the players roll attempt and the prediction made, there is one possible result that leads to adding or removing stones from the players game stash.
+E.g., in case the roll result was a 🎁 (Wunsch) view that line in your roll-result overview card, then check if the prediction was correct, wrong or passive and add or remove stones accordingly.

 | Result                | Correct | Wrong | Passive |
 |-----------------------|---------|-------|---------|